learn-academy-2023-alpha/week-7-assessment/README.md

 # Assessments for Week 6

+- Make sure all previous assessments are completed, merged, and branches deleted
 - Assessment should be accessed through GitHub Classroom
 - Clone the assessment to your local machine
 - **Create a new branch**